 If you would like more information or training, email email@example.com with your questions or contact information.

-See the Emergency Procedures Poster to ensure that you know what to do in the event of various types of emergencies.
+View and print the full poster to ensure that you know what to do in the event of various types of emergencies.

 Varying versions of this message have gone to students, faculty, and staff.
 If you serve in more than one role, then you will receive each version that applies to you.